Friday, August 14, 2015

 This post may be therapeutic in a sense as I feel I have to put some thoughts down on paper (so to speak) about disappointments in my life and trying to overcome them.
 When I was a young teenager and thinking about what I wanted to do with the rest of my life I had some big ideas as most kids do.
 In the mid to late 60's a large majority of women did not go to college.
 They finished high school, got married and had children, and that was a decision that many women made.
 A lot of women who did work had part-time low paying jobs at the local grocery or drug stores.
 But it was also the beginning of the so called "women's liberation" movement when women were exploring beyond traditional roles and finding out they could survive and thrive in corporate worlds and actually make a living doing so, becoming independent and looking at marriage as a choice and not a necessity.
 I really didn't know what I wanted yet, but even at a young age I knew I didn't want to be a housewife and I admired women who had goals beyond the home and wanted a career.
 Continuing your education after high school was the first step to getting there.

 In those mid 60's years, I started to dream about going to college.
 As I always loved English and taking photos, I would daydream about what it would be like to be a photojournalist.
 I loved looking through Life magazine and thinking how great it would be to travel the world reporting and bringing the news to life with pictures.
 Things were a little different back then and student loans really weren't something that was available.
 Most kids who went to college worked part-time jobs while their parents paid the majority of the bills because they had saved up for years so their kids would be the first in their family to get a degree.
 Many parents re-mortgaged their homes in order to obtain college money for their kids.
-My step-dad would never, never, ever approve any loans being taken out in my parents' names or mine.
+My dad would never, never, ever approve any loans being taken out in my parents' names or mine.
 I was told there was no college money for me and since my older sister had taken some secretarial classes in school, Mom advised me to go that path also as I could get a respectable job with those skills and if I wanted to take some college courses later I could pay for them myself.

 So you'd think that my "sadly lacking education" should be long forgotten, however, it is such a part of me that it's hard to forget.
 In my early 20's and not long out of high school, I decided to read a lot of the "classic" novels like the Ernest Hemingways and John Steinbecks and Faulkner and F. Scott Fitzgerald and after that Tom Clancy and Michael Crichton novels and mysteries and spy novels about World War II and the Cold War and on and on.
 Since I had never even studied World History in school, these novels amazed me with their wealth of information about things way beyond my little scope of knowledge.
 (Who could not love A Farewell to Arms or For Whom the Bell Tolls or East of Eden?)
 I have always been an avid reader which is what keeps my interest in learning going.
 I started learning things that I had not learned in school through reading and educating myself.
 I've even learned how an autopsy is performed, thanks to Patricia Cornwell (although math still lags way behind, LOL).